PragmaticFlow/NBomber/README.md

 # NBomber
 Very very simple load testing framework for Request-response and Pub/Sub scenarios.
-It's 100% written in F# and targeting .NET Core.
+It's 100% written in F# and targeting .NET Core and full .NET Framework.

 ## Why another {x} framework for load testing?
 The main reasons are: